 To receive course credit a student must successfully complete a course with a final course mark of 65% or better.
-Students completing a Regents course will receive course credit if they pass the Regents examination and the course with a grade of 65% or better as determined by averaging the four quarters of the course and the Regents examination.
+Students completing a Regents course will receive course credit if they pass the Regents examination and the course with a grade of 65% or better as determined by averaging the four guarters.